akolman/EggDotNet/README.md

 EggFile.ExtractToDirectory("archive.egg", "me/output");
 ```

-Pure C# and completely managed with no dependencies.
+Pure, safe C# and completely managed with no dependencies.
 Compatible with netstandard2.0 and netstandard2.1.

 ### Install using NuGet
 `Install-Package EggDotNet`